 Bucket list movie: A million of them, but NIGHT OF THE HUNTER was the first to pop into my mind

 Karl Woelfer developed his eclectic taste in film going to the original Art Deco Tower Theater in Sacramento, CA. He has been a loyal Scarecrow customer for 20 years, and intends to watch every movie in the France section.
 Film appearances include: live-audience member in THE DUB ROOM SPECIAL, a small walk-on part in SINGLES, and an uncredited extra in the bonfire scene of 21 AND OVER.
-He has worked as a guest-relations and special events volunteer for the Seattle International Film Festival over the last six years.
-Karl’s “day job” involves brain imaging for research.
+He has worked as a guest-relations and special events volunteer for the Seattle International Film Festival over the last 10 years.

 Bucket List Movie: LIQUID SKY